jpw-erigo/CT_dotNET/README.md

 To compile and use this library:

-* Make a local clone of this GitHub repository (https://github.com/jpw-erigo/CT_dotNET.git)
+* Make a local clone of this GitHub repository (https://github.com/jpw-erigo/CTlib_csharp.git)

-* Compile the library (I used Microsoft Visual Studio Express 2015 for Windows Desktop); perform a Release build to compile the library; the dll should be located at "<install_dir>\bin\Release\CTlib.dll".
+* Compile the library (I used Microsoft Visual Studio Express 2015 for Windows Desktop); after performing a Release build, the library should be located at "<install_dir>\bin\Release\CTlib.dll".

 * Use the simple C# program shown below to try out the library.
-Create a new "Console application" project; add a Reference in the project to the compiled library, CTlib.dll.
+Create a new "Console application" project in Visual Studio; add a Reference in the project to the compiled library, CTlib.dll.

 A C# example which uses the CTwriter class from the CTlib.dll library is shown below.